This article is part of a larger series on Real Estate Lead Generation and Marketing.

 4. Attend FSBO Open Houses

 Professional partnerships can be a great way to get free real estate leads.
-Create prospecting letters for local lawyers, bankers, and mortgage brokers and consider how you can offer them value in exchange for free client referrals.
+For instance, lawyers, bankers, and mortgage brokers are often working with clients who are buying or selling a home.
+Think about how you can help each other and develop a system to share leads.
 To help, consider these 14 free real estate prospecting templates.

 10. Offer a Niche Class

 Offering a class for a specific and common problem can be a great way to magnetize certain kinds of leads.
 You will establish yourself as an expert in front of people who are actively looking for help.
 In addition, you’ll be able to collect their contact information during registration or sign-in to continually follow up.